-The State will procure licensed elevation and/or construction contractors and will manage construction on behalf of the Property Owner, that includes site visits to monitor construction process, making sure that milestones are achieved on schedule and issuing payments pursuant to contractual terms.
+Homeowners will select a registered contractor for home elevation.
+While the homeowner will sign the contract with the selected contractor, the State will oversee construction on behalf of the Property Owner.
+Oversight may include, but is not limited to, site visits to monitor construction process, making sure that milestones are achieved on schedule and issuing payments pursuant to contractual terms.